By David A. Mersky

 Recently, I reached out to a former client, now friend, as she was about to experience an important moment in her life — her eldest child was graduating from middle school that evening.
 I’ve known her and her family for years and I called to wish them well.

 She is the Chief Development Officer of an independent school.
-After catching up a bit, I asked how things were shaping up for her coming fiscal year which begins July 1.
+After catching up a bit, I asked how things were shaping up for her coming fiscal year.